autoplot/documentation/javadoc/org/autoplot/state/UndoRedoSupport.md

-# org.autoplot.state.UndoRedoSupportUndoRedoSupport keeps track of a series of application states, providing
+# org.autoplot.state.UndoRedoSupport

- "undo" and "redo" operations.
+UndoRedoSupport keeps track of a series of application states, providing "undo" and "redo" operations.

-UndoRedoSupport( org.autoplot.ApplicationModel applicationModel )
+# UndoRedoSupport( org.autoplot.ApplicationModel applicationModel )
 Creates a new instance of UndoRedoSupport

 ***